vishwasransingh/myfirstwebapp/README.md

    mvn spring-boot:run

 ### Usage

-### 1. Sign-In
+### Sign-In
 Upon launching the application, you will be automatically directed to the sign-in page.
 Enter your credentials to access your personalized to-do list.
+Creating new user is under development.
+Right now ony 3 users are hard-coded.

-To-Do List Operations
+### To-Do List Operations
-Adding a Task: Click on the "Add Task" button, enter the task details, and submit.
+1. Adding a Task: Click on the "Add Task" button, enter the task details, and submit.

-Removing a Task: Use the "Remove" button next to each task to delete it from your list.
+2. Removing a Task: Use the "Remove" button next to each task to delete it from your list.

-Updating a Task: Click on the task you want to update, modify the details, and save the changes.
+3. Updating a Task: Click on the task you want to update, modify the details, and save the changes.

 ### Features
-Terminating the App
+1. Secure login: Maintenance of multiple users and their separate data in database.
+2. Auto launch and termination button in UI.
-Click on the "Close App" button to gracefully shut down the application.
+The browser is automatically opened with the launch of app.
+Clicking on the "Close App" button to gracefully shuts down the application.

 ### Acknowledgments
 Spring Boot - The framework used for building the application.